 "You're only... as healthy... as... you... feel."

 In other instances, dialogue by other characters function as Travis's interior monologue.
-While the camera focuses on Travis, characters continue talking but we are not really hearing them; we're actually inside Travis's head.
+While the camera focuses on Travis, characters continue talking but we are not really hearing them; it's as if we're inside Travis's head, hearing his very thoughts.
 First is Wizard relating another of his tall tales about taxi life, two gay men in a fight in his cab; the words are painfully accurate after his date with Betsy (Cybill Shepherd) fails spectacularly:"They start arguing, they start yelling... you bitch, you whore..."

 The seething black man screaming as he storms down the street while Travis stalks underage hooker Iris (Jodie Foster) delves further into Travis's crumbling mind in the most simplistic terms: